sotex-lab/staff-hub/docs/workflows/debugging-ci.md

 dotnet format StaffHub.sln
 ```
 After that the tool will automatically lint the solutions and they can push the linted code which will then result in a green check mark on the check.

+## Building of docs
+If one was changing the documentation settings or the content, on a MR will run a check if the mkdocs can build the site.
+If it fails there is an error and the check will fail.

+To debug this the easiest is to locally run mkdocs and fix the issue.